orkhanahmadov/goldenpay/UPGRADING.md

 ## From v1 to v2

-Library went over complete overhaul.
+Library completely rewritten with too many breaking changes to list.
 Check [README](README.md) for details.